diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

    </video>
    <p style="font-style: italic; margin-top: 0;">Direct link: <a href="/static/fluid-2016.04.20.webm">fluid-2016.04.20.webm</a></p>

-My GPU (a nVidia GT 650 M) is not the newest one around, so I am running this in a fairly small window.
+My laptop's GPU (a nVidia GT 650 M) is not the newest one around, so I am running this in a fairly small window to avoid too much lag.

 The Mandelbrot Explorer is also pretty nifty.
-This implementation re-renders the entire visible region from scratch for every frame.
+Note that this implementation re-renders the entire visible region from scratch for every frame.
 This would likely be too slow if it was not GPU-accelerated.

 .. raw:: html